Methodology notePPPNYield

 Total FareAbsolute priceNot comparable across itinerary lengths

-Per DiemIndustry term, often includes onboard spend estimatesDefinitions vary by source
+Per DiemIndustry term, often includes onboard-spend estimatesDefinitions vary by source

 PPPNNormalized cabin fareExcludes gratuities, onboard spend, port fees